j1g5awi/fluent-reader-lite/README.md

 ### New Features

+**Only for fever**

-- Fetch all stared article in fever
+- Fetch all stared article
+- set max fetchLimit to 10,000

 ### Download